xoit/xoit/README.md

 ## My Name

-This is Steve.

-I am a hardware engineer focusing on **ASIC Implementation** area.
+This is Steve, one hardware engineer focusing on **ASIC Implementation** in Bay Area.
 I like engineering, and solving the practical/real-project problems.
 I am also a metor/coarch to whom is interested in the **Integrated Circuit** industry.

 ---